LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Tools

 * Axe DevTools
-* Chrome DevTools (this is accessed by either pressing F12 on a webpage or right-clicking and selecting "Inspect"), the process is the same for other browsers, however, they may have an slightly different wording in the context menus.
+* Chrome DevTools (this is accessed by either pressing F12 on a webpage or right-clicking and selecting "Inspect"), the process is the same for other browsers, however, they may have slightly different wording in the context menus.
 I provided install guides in the previously linked guides, if you are unsure.
 * [Colour Contrast Analyser,](https://www.tpgi.com/color-contrast-checker/) this is an installable tool, if you cannot install software on your work machine (like me), then you can use either a colour contrast checker extension, from your chosen browser's extensions store or better still, the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), which is web-based

 I will identify which tools or methods I used to find the issue